Jacqueline-Esbri/Pewlett-Hackard-Analysis/README.md

 ## Summary

 In conclusion, the number of retirement-eligible employees was massive.
-The findings showed that over 90,000 will be eligible to retire in their near future.
+The findings showed that over 90,000 will be eligible to retire in the company's near future.
 Furthermore, these employees will become eligible to retire around the same time.

 The company is also lacking management positions.
 There were five listed department managers for nine departments.
 A good question to ask the company is why there were no managers for the Marketing, Finance, and Development departments.
 Because these departments are vital in all organizations, this potential issue should be addressed accordingly.